pre-srfi/in-source-documentation/template.md

 Create a `documentation` record.
 The `attached?` argument is a boolean indicating whether or not the documentation is attached to an expression.
-The `content` argument is the string containing the in-source documentation text, or `#f` if there is no documentation available.
+The `text` argument is the string containing the in-source documentation text, or `#f` if there is no documentation available.
 The `content` argument is the expression the in-source documentation is attached to, or `#f` if the in-source documentation is unattached.
 The `alist` argument is an association list